 The Cloud Gate Sculpture (a.k.a The Bean) is probably one of my top 10 things to photograph in the world.
 The elliptical, mirrored sculpture is a photographer’s dream.
 You can sit and come up with so many unique ways to photograph it utilizing your manual settings to get creative.
 My best advice – go at different times of the day – walk around it, lay down, crouch, touch it, and see what great composition you can come up with.

 After the Bridgehouse Museum – I spent some time on the river and along the River Walk.
+With only 48 hours in Chicago – I had to walk fast!
 The River Walk is a beautifully manicured path along the river where you can catch a different vantage point of the skyscrapers lining the river as well as stop and enjoy lunch or watch the boats go by.
 It was created in 2008 and every year more and more gets added to it every year making it a real destination for tourists and locals.

 I also took some time to get out of the Loop and downtown area and rode the iconic Elevated Train (the El) out to Lincoln Square to meet my friend Lisa for dinner.
 She is a true ambassador to Chicago and was eager to show me some other neighborhoods with a flavor all their own.
 We went for sushi and wandered the streets of this German neighborhood where there were lederhosen shops and sausage stores!

 I spent the rest of my time in Chicago eating at food trucks and places where I could conserve my money in order to prepare for my night at El Idea!
-Here were a few of the places I went:
+There were a few of the places I went to:

 It’s amazing what you can do in 48 hours in Chicago with a little help.
 A big thanks goes to Andrew the Concierge and Lisa for helping me figure out where to spend my limited time!